ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter6.md

 “Don't be afraid.”
 Wèi WúXiàn whispered, “I won't leave you.
 I won’t go anywhere.”

 Lán WàngJī’s eyes suddenly widened in surprise, and, at the same time, he couldn’t help but clench his fists tight.
-Then, he looked at Wèi WúXiàn, his gaze was filled with love and tenderness.
+Then, he looked at Wèi WúXiàn; his gaze was filled with love and tenderness.

 At that moment, Wèi WúXiàn had already fallen asleep.